perdian/macosappbundler-maven-plugin/README.md

 # Usage

-The plugin will automatically detect whether or not the project is a Java 9+ module by checking if a source file `module-info.java` can be found in the projects classpath.
+The plugin will detect whether or not the project is a Java 9+ module by checking if the `plist` property `JVMMainModuleName` is present.
 If that's the case the launcher will use the *modulepath*.
-Otherwise the regular *classpath* will be set.
+Otherwise the regular *classpath* will be used.

-The plugin will automatically be executed during the `package` phase when it is included in the `pom.xml` of your project.

 ## Minimum example